Table of Contents

 Obviously we will see how the heroes of the story will have to be our customers and NOT US o OUR BRAND / PRODUCTS

-A bit like the paraphrase of a poem, which makes the narrative lose its musicality and rhythm but explains and synthesises its meaning, when creating a fashion collection, the need for the paraphrase is felt. written concept of the collection, a sort of 'paraphrase' of the moodboard, interpreting its visual allegories.
+A bit like the paraphrase of a poem, which makes the narrative lose its musicality and rhythm but explains and synthesises its meaning, when creating a fashion collection the need for the written collection concept, a kind of 'paraphrase' of the moodboard, interpreting its visual allegories.

-Of course, as with the creation of the moodboard, The concept does not require long-winded explanations, but is composed of a flowing and comprehensive description of what the collection wants to achieve in terms of conceptuality, silhouettes, and colours.
+Of course, as with the creation of the moodboard, the concept does not require long-winded explanations, but rather consists of a flowing and comprehensive description of what the collection wants to achieve in terms of conceptuality, silhouettes, colours.

 Many collections also aim to send a more or less strong social message.
-Fashion designers such as Jean Paul Gaultier, Vivienne Westwood and Miuccia Prada are often involved in campaigns to raise awareness of issues ranging from politics to war and ecology.
+Several designers such as Jean Paul Gaultier, Vivienne Westwood and Miuccia Prada often campaign to raise awareness of various issues ranging from politics to war and ecology.

 Conclusion